augelloantonio/uk_postcode_finder_and_validator/README.md

 $ from postcode.postcode import *
 ```

-If you want to import only a specified function you can replace '*' with the name of the funciton.
+If you want to import only a specified function you can replace '*' with the name of the function.

 The main functions are: